-Given the disproportionate representation of racially diverse persons in homelessness, and a CoC Board composition that does not mirror the client population distribution, there is no significant disparity in the access to services or outcomes in the assistance from the CoC.
-As a result, the CoC classifies our findings in category 4, the results are inconclusive for racial disparities, and notes one clarification: races or ethnicities are more / less likely to be homeless than their occurrence in the general population.
+Given the disproportionate representation of racially diverse persons in homelessness, and a CoC Board composition that does not mirror the client population distribution, the CoC classifies our findings in category 1 with one clarification: races or ethnicities are more / less likely than their occurrence in the general population to receive homeless assistance.

 HUD asked CoCs to select from eleven strategic options (below) to try to address any racial disparities.
-The process of conducting this brief study has pricked the interest of leaders in the CoC.
-Five strategies in italics below have already been initiated or are being planned by CoC members.
+The process of conducting this brief study has peaked the interest of leaders in the CoC.
+Five strategies in italics below have already been initiate ord are being planned by CoC members.